 Our verification tests are performed using the latest verification equipment and technology to internationally accepted barcode standards.
-If your customer requests verification, make your order below & post/courier your barcode in its final packaging to us.
-Verification Reports take 2-3 days after receiving the packaging (the completed report will be emailed to you as an attached file).
+If a retailer requests verification please order below and post us your barcode on its final packaging.
+Verification tests take 1-3 days after we receive the packaging.
+After the test we email the verification report to you as a pdf file.
+You give the report to any retailer that requires a verification report.

-Barcode Verification requires that your barcode images adhere to a strict set of regulations.
-Please see Barcode Dimensions for more details on what is required for your barcode to pass verification.
+Verification checks that your barcode images adhere to a strict set of regulations.
+Please see Barcode Dimensions for details on what is required for your barcode to pass verification.
 If you wish to verify another barcode (i.e. ITF-14), please ask us about the specifications for other barcodes.

 Verification reports for your completed barcode artwork or finally printed packaging.

 Price: $ 59 per report

 “Do I need Barcode Verification?”

-Some retailers require Barcode Verification for all new products entering their stores (you need to check with your retailer to see whether this is required).
-Other companies conduct these tests themselves on new products they are accepting.
+Some retailers require verification for all new products entering their stores.
+You need to check with your retailer to see whether verification is required.
+Other retailers conduct these tests themselves on new products they are accepting.

-If you would like a Verification Report (for your artwork or final printed barcode), please purchase the above & then send us a copy of your barcode.
-Post or courier the final printed barcode to us (as printed on its label or packaging).
+If you would like a Verification Report (for your artwork or final printed barcode), please purchase above.
+Then post or courier the final printed barcode to us as printed on its label or packaging.
 Our address is on our contact page.

 “How can I make sure my barcodes pass verification?”